No Meltdowns Required

 These long, hot summer months can put a crimp in your cool and spike utility costs.

 High electric bills can make you hot under the collar, especially if you’ve had your system professionally serviced and declared “summer ready” by your trusted HVAC repair company.
 Could it be something you’re not doing to help your system perform at its best?
-Try these cool strategies from Rescue Your Air that can help lower your electric bill and keep heat and humidity at bay.
+Try these cool strategies from Rescue Your Air & Drain that can help lower your electric bill and keep heat and humidity at bay.

 #1 Change the AC Filter Every Time You Receive a Monthly Bill